theQRL/qrysm/tools/unencrypted-keys-gen/README.md

 # Unencrypted Keys Generator

 This tool is used to generate JSON file of unencrypted, base64 encoded, validator signing and withdrawal keys.
-These keys can be fed into the Prysm validator client for fast development startup times instead of using the Prysm keystore.
+These keys can be fed into the Qrysm validator client for fast development startup times instead of using the Qrysm keystore.

 Usage: